 - Assess the highest risk

 - Provide treatment

 Change social norms

-Team members engage community leaders, residents, local business owners, faith leaders, service providers, and high-risk individuals, to help convey that our community does not support violence.
+Team members engage community leaders, residents, local business owners, faith leaders, service providers, and high-risk individuals, to help build positive, safe, resilient communities.

 - Respond to homicides in target areas within 72 hours